arybytes/arybytes/README.md

 - 📚  I am currently studying Computer Engineering.

 - 🔭 I am looking for my first job opportunity.

-- ⚡ In my free time I like to learn new languages
 </p>

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 22 years old, currently living in Brazil.
-I have fluency in English and have experience with SQL, Python, Data Analysis, Data visualization, and Machine Learning.
-I'm also a content creator on YouTube since 2018, which helped me develop important skills such as creativity, communication, marketing, analytical capability, community and social media management.
+  - 💬 I am 22 years old and currently live in Salvador.
+I have experience with SQL, Python, JavaScript, HTML, CSS and C++.

-  - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
-I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
+  - ⚡I like reading, whether it's a good book, manga or comics, as well as watching movies and playing games!
+I believe that our personal interests contribute to a more accurate perception of things and to solving problems. \O/

 </details>

 <h3 align="left">👩‍💻  About Me</h3>